Spoon Bread (or Spoonbread) is a soft cornbread souffle loaded with corn, cheddar cheese, and sour cream enclosed in a delicious crust.

 According to Wikipedia.org, it’s believed to be of Native American origin and was commonly called Awendaw or Owendaw.

 The first print recipe for spoonbread appeared in a cookbook by Sarah Rutledge in 1847.

-Pairs well with a variety of mains: baked or fried chicken, barbecue, meatloaf, baked or fried pork chops, lamb chops.
+Pairs well with chicken, barbecue, meatloaf, pork chops, and taco meatloaf.

 Mise en place is a French cooking term that translates as “putting in place.”

 It means prepping/measuring ingredients and chopping food before you start cooking.

 Placing all ingredients on the counter before getting started is an efficient way to get organized and avoid missing an ingredient.

 This also helps you follow each step in the instructions.